 Statistics

 Master’s degrees in general (not just Master of Science degrees) are growing more specific.
-That means, instead of earning a Master of Science in Management, you may have more options, such as a Master of Science in Nonprofit Management or Master of Science in Supply Chain Management.
-Each program should provide a foundational education in management, while allowing you to take special courses that prepare you for a career in the sector of your choice.
+That means, instead of earning a Master of Science in Management, you may have more options, such as a Master of Science in Nonprofit Management or a Master of Science in Supply Chain Management.
+Each program should provide a foundational education in management while allowing you to take special courses that prepare you for a career in the sector of your choice.

 In general, earning your master’s degree has been shown to increase earning potential.
-Master’s degree holders earn a median annual salary of $81,848, while bachelor’s degree holders earn $69,368, according to the BLS [4].
+Master’s degree holders earn a median weekly salary of $1,737, while bachelor’s degree holders earn $1,493, according to the US Bureau of Labor Statistics (BLS) [4].
 Salaries in industries such as data analytics, computer and information science, health care management, and finance all tend to pay well and often prefer candidates with advanced degrees.

 An online MS degree may be a more affordable option than attending an in-person program.
-For example, the University of Colorado Boulder’s online Master of Science in Electrical Engineering costs $20,010, and the University of Michigan’s Master of Science in Population & Health Science costs between $46,000 and $50,000, depending on residency.
+For example, theUniversity of Colorado Boulder’s online Master of Science in Electrical Engineering costs $20,010 [6], and the University of Illinois Urbana-Champaign’s Master of Science in Management (iMSM) costs under $13,000 [7].
 Both degree programs are available on Coursera.
 As with in-person colleges and universities, tuition for online master’s degree programs varies between public and private institutions—and even by program.

 Before you pursue an MS degree, you’ll need to have earned your bachelor’s degree.
 Fortunately, you don’t need to earn your master’s in the same subject area as your bachelor’s.
-You can use the MS degree to further your education in a subject that interests you, or switch paths entirely and forge a new direction.
+You can use the MS degree to further your education in a subject that interests you or switch paths entirely and forge a new direction.

 Read more: How to Prepare for a Career Change

-Once enrolled in your MS degree program, you can expect to take graduate-level coursework, and complete a thesis or capstone research project, depending on your program.
+Once enrolled in your MS degree program, you can expect to take graduate-level coursework and complete a thesis or capstone research project, depending on your program.
 Learn more about what you’ll need to graduate.

 Look for MS programs from accredited colleges or universities.
 An accredited institution has been verified by an independent agency (approved by the US Department of Education), which ensures that your school meets minimum standards and likely provides a quality education.